JanWilczek/wolf-sound-blog/_posts/2021-04-01-identity-element-of-the-convolution.md

 And so we have found our neutral element!
 The signal defined in Equation 3 is called a **unit sample sequence**, a **discrete-time impulse**, or just an **impulse** [2].
 I have also often stumbled upon the name **discrete (Dirac) delta**.

+The definition in Equation 3 makes sense also from a different perspective.
+In [the first post in the series]({% post_url 2020-06-20-the-secret-behind-filtering %}), we said that convolution in the context of filtering means scaling and delaying the impulse response by the samples of the input signal.
+If the impulse response consists of a single sample with value 1, convolving a signal with it should yield only delayed successive weights, i. e., just the input signal.

 # Identity element of the continuous convolution

 How does the neutral element look in case of continuous convolution.
 According to Equation 2, we obtain